-There has been a lot of talk recently in the mainstream media about CBD, but what exactly is it and what does it do?
+There has been a lot of talk in the mainstream media recently about CBD, a cryptically called, hemp-derived substance, but what exactly is it and what does it do?

-Unlike many of the 100+ cannabinoids that we are currently aware of, cannabidiol naturally occurs in significant quantities in cannabis, so it is easily extracted from the plant in the form of CBD oil.
+- Unlike many of the 100+ cannabinoids that we are currently aware of, cannabidiol is found in large quantities in cannabis, so it is easily extracted from the cannabis plant in the form of CBD oil.

-Products made with CBD are safe to use by all members of your family.
-CBD is non-toxic and non-psychoactive, even at high levels, and carries no significant side effects.
+- Products made with CBD are safe, and can be used by all family members, as CBD is non-toxic and non-psychoactive, even at high levels, and carries no significant side effects.

-Overall, CBD affects the body through its interaction with the body’s endocannabinoid system.
-The ECS system, is a regulatory system made up of endocannabinoids and the receptors that they attach to.
-Almost every cell in our body has these receptors, but are mostly found in the brain and in the central nervous system.
+When cannabidiol enters the bloodstream it interacts with the body’s endocannabinoid system.
+The ECS is a regulatory system made up of endocannabinoids and the receptors that they are attached to.
+Almost every cell in our body has these receptors, but they are mostly found in the brain and in the central nervous system.

-The ECS system, when engaged by cannabinoids, enacts crucial regulatory responses for maintaining homeostasis within the body.
-Found in all mammals, the endocannabinoid system is tasked with regulating a wide variety of bodily functions – such as mood, appetite, sleep, hormone production, and even nervous and immune system responses.
-The endocannabinoid system is regularly modulating these functions in an effort to keep the body in homeostasis, helping users to feel and function at their best.
+The ECS, when boosted by cannabinoids, balances its functions to maintain homeostasis within the body.
+It’s found in all mammals and is responsible for regulating a wide variety of bodily functions – such as mood, appetite, sleep, hormone production, and even nervous and immune system responses.